 11 Ways Our Society Treats Us Like Caged Rats: Do Our Addictions Stem from that Trapped Feeling?
 Charles Eisenstein, The FixWaking Times Instead of a moral failing or physiological malfunction, is addiction an adaptive response to circumstances?
 You’ve probably heard about those addiction studies with caged lab rats, in which the rats compulsively press the heroin dispensing lever again and again, even to the point of choosing it over food and starving themselves to death.
 The rat addiction studies also seem to validate the main features of the War on Drugs.
 The implication is that drug addiction is not a moral failing or physiological malfunction, but an adaptive response to circumstances.
 Are we like rats in cages?
 Here are some ways to put a human being in a cage: —Remove as much as possible all opportunities for meaningful self-expression and service. —Cut people off from nature and from place. —Move life – especially children’s lives – indoors. —Create constant survival anxiety by making survival depend on money, and then making money artificially scarce.
 This view is mistaken.

 How to Free Yourself From Repressed Emotions Ryan Brown, ContributorWaking Times A common way in which we deal with unpleasant emotions is to suppress or ignore them.
 These are normal coping mechanisms our minds uses to handle situations we don’t particularly want to deal with in the present moment.
 When strong emotions come into our consciousness, there is often something inside of us which says, “This is going to ruin my happiness right now and I don’t like that, so I’ll just deal with it later.”
-The problem with this approach is that ‘later’ never comes and these emotions get pushed further down, out of our conscious awareness.
 It is a basic law of the universe that energy cannot be created or destroyed, it can only change form.
 This ‘dust’ is actually emotional energy that resonates with the repressed emotion.
 This internal pressure of repressed emotions is what many of us are afraid to look at.
 When an emotional trauma occurs, there is the choice to either deal with it effectively or to turn away from it.
 The Good News The good news is that we don’t have to wait for a complete nervous breakdown to start letting these repressed emotions go.
 About the Author